 - commercial acumen and an awareness of the business value of work undertaken

-- presentation skills - to present ideas and findings to colleagues and customers
+- presentation skills - for presenting ideas and findings to colleagues and customers

 - the ability to work well independently, with minimum supervision